6 Mistakes to Avoid with Local SEO

 Google looks at your first category chosen as your primary category.
 It is best practice to choose relevant categories that are more specific than general in nature.
 For example, if you are Piano Tuner and you choose ‘Musical Instrument Repair Shop’ rather than ‘Piano Tuning Service’ as your primary category you may find it difficult to rank in searches for “piano tuners.”

 So, choose your categories carefully and be as specific as possible with the available categories.
-Use this handy tool (created by local search expert Mike Blumenthal) or the category research tool in Moz Local to help navigate the seas of Google categories.
+Use the category research tool in Moz Local to help navigate the seas of Google categories.

 4. Use “money keyword” anchor text too frequently